mmcc007/fledge/README.md

     See https://docs.fastlane.tools/actions/produce for details.

-3. Sync the match repo with the app store.
+1. Sync the match repo with the app store.

     ````
     fastlane match appstore
     ````

    Among other things, this will create a provisioning profile that is used during app setup above.
 For example, `match AppStore com.mycompany.todo`.
 Go back to app setup to complete this step for ios.
-4. Delete the Matchfile (as it contains secure info)
+1. Delete the Matchfile (as it contains secure info)

 ### Create required images
-1. Icons

-    Upload will fail if required icons are missing from the Asset Catalog.
-To generate a complete set of icons from a single image, see https://makeappicon.com.
-This will generate a complete Asset Catalog.
-Overwrite the existing catalog using:

-        cp <location of downloaded icons>/ios/AppIcon.appiconset/* ios/Runner/Assets.xcassets/AppIcon.appiconset

-2. Screenshots
+1. Screenshots

     Screenshots must be included in upload.
 Screenshots can be generated automatically (for both android and ios) using https://pub.dartlang.org/packages/screenshots.
 Alternatively